Chinese censorship abroad: Film and music industry

 Although Tibet was previously a cause célèbre in Hollywood, featuring in films including Kundun and Seven Years in Tibet, in the 21st century, this is no longer the case.
 Actor and high-profile Tibet supporter Richard Gere stated that he was no longer welcome to participate in mainstream Hollywood films after criticizing the PRC government in 1993, acting in a 1997 film critical of the PRC's legal system (Red Corner), and calling for a boycott of the 2008 Summer Olympics in Beijing.
 Brad Pitt was banned from China between 1997 and 2014 after starring in the film Seven Years in Tibet.
 Lady Gaga was banned in China a second time since she met with the Dalai Lama in 2016 at the 84th Annual U.S. Conference of Mayors in Indianapolis where she joined with the Dalai Lama to talk about the power of kindness and how to make the world a more compassionate place.
 An order was issued for state-controlled media to condemn this meeting by the Publicity Department of the Chinese Communist Party.
 Gaga was added to a list of hostile foreign forces, and Chinese websites and media organizations were ordered to stop distributing her songs.
 In China, her appearance was cut from the Friends: The Reunion special in 2021, and her image was blacked out in reporting on the 2019 Oscars in China.
 In March 2022, China's major online streaming services such as iQiyi, Tencent Video and Youku removed most of Keanu Reeves' filmography after he made a virtual appearance at a benefit concert for Tibet House, a nonprofit linked to the Dalai Lama.

 During the promotional tour of Justin Lin's F9 in 2021, John Cena referred to Taiwan as "a country".
 He was subsequently forced to issue an apology on social media due to China's insistence that it considers Taiwan a part of China.

 In April 2020, Chinese netizens in Bangkok criticised people who questioned the One-China Principle.
 The statement came as a response to a Thai actor, Vachirawit Chivaaree, who inadvertently liked a Tweet featuring cityscapes, one being Hong Kong, with a caption describing it as a country.
 He immediately deleted the image on noticing; however, the issue forced an apology from the actor.
 In 2017, his ex-girlfriend was found to have shared an Instagram post calling herself a Taiwanese girl wearing Chinese dress.
 This began a "Thai-Chinese Meme War".
 The CCP-controlled Global Times claimed his show experienced a backlash in China.
 According to Reuters, "The Milk Tea Alliance" has become a grassroots democracy movement in Taiwan and Hong Kong.
-On June 25, 2020, GMM Grammy, the parent company of GMMTV, where he is a talent, sent lawyers to the Technology Crime Unit to file lawsuits against social media users accused of spreading malicious messages about him.